-Erika Hernandez.
+Erika Martinez.
 Photo by Charlie Leight/ASU Now

 Erika Martinez enjoys several things about teaching – sparking the imagination, passing on her knowledge to others and potentially changing the lives of students.
 But what she enjoys most about the job is the professional camaraderie among teachers.